 From a distance, it appeared that I was living every girl’s Disney fairy-tale life.
-I married the very cute, yet somewhat mysterious high school bad boy who was 3 years my senior.
+I married the cute yet somewhat mysterious high school bad boy who was three years my senior.
 We had two children together, a boy and then a girl.
 We bought a property and then built the house of our dreams together.
-We had two dogs, one cat, 4 ferrets, 2 motorcycles (his and mine), and two jet skis (his and mine).
-We started and then built a very successful auto repair business with multiple locations and we vacationed every winter with and without our kids.
+We had two dogs, one cat, four ferrets, two motorcycles (his and mine), and two jet skis (his and mine).
+We started and then built a very successful auto repair business with multiple locations, and we vacationed every winter with and without our kids.

 CHRISTIE LEE RUFFINO

 Author * Speaker * Strategist * Harley Chick

 Proud Grandma X2

 People who didn’t know us well would think that we had it ALL, but our friends and family were all watching from a safe distance waiting for the big explosion.

 I was only 16 when I began that chapter in my life.
 Before then, I had been a very shy and introverted teenager who was at first shocked, then proud to have captured the attention of this man.
 But as the dust settled and we got married, I threw myself into being the best wife and then best mom that I could be.
 The best that is… based on what little I knew at that point in my life.

 In hindsight, I can see how the breakdown in our marriage was just as much my fault as his, but at the time, I was convinced that not one ounce of the blame belonged resting on my shoulders.
 I thought I did everything I could to make him happy, not realizing that was a big part of the problem.